 The Institution will develop the curriculum map for the UK, and will perform a gap analysis to identify under serviced areas and subsequently a market analysis to prioritise need.

 The fast start project PI will have the capability to bid for additional PhD project funding.
 Following negotiation with the HQ, these PhDs can be allocated by agreement between the project PI and the Expert Panel, to universities conducting research aligned with the research challenge, although not limited to the challenge co-investigators.
-In this way, we aim to promote inclusivity whilst maintain research funding in priority, challenge areas.
-Initial calls for proposals have been issued and received from fast start projects
+In this way, we aim to promote inclusivity while maintaining research funding in priority, challenge areas.

-Up to 18 weeks training will be provided over a 4 year PhD, some of which will be compulsory, but we anticipate sufficient breadth in our training portfolio to enable some flexibility.
+Up to 18 weeks training will be provided over a 4-year PhD, some of which will be compulsory; the FI will build sufficient breadth in our training portfolio to enable some flexibility.

 Tel 01235 425300